Double Diamond Develop Phase graphic

 Now that you have described the various aspects of the ritual, you will create interactive wireframes for a mobile app.

 The app should aid in the performance of your ritual.
-The app does not need to solve your subject's problems all by itself; it should act as an instructional manual, tool, or other component of the ritual.
+The app does not need to solve your subject's problems all by itself; it should act as a guide, instructional manual, supplemental tool, or other component of the ritual.
 The ritual can involve physical actions that take place outside of the app, in the real world, with other people, or in the user's mind.

 Tools and Materials